Hapaxia/MyPracticeBeginnerGames/README.md

 - **???**
 ???

-External libraries will be used for the development of these games:
+External libraries (all open-source) will be used for the development of these games:
 - [SFML]
 - [Dev]
 - [Plinth]